rancher/partner-charts/charts/cloudcasa/cloudcasa/README.md

 # CloudCasa Kubernetes Agent

-[CloudCasa](https://cloudcasa.io) - A Smart Home in the Cloud for Kubernetes Backups
+[CloudCasa](https://cloudcasa.io) - Leader in Kubernetes Data Protection and Application Resiliency

 # Introduction

-CloudCasa is a SaaS solution that provides class-leading data protection services for Kubernetes and cloud native applications.
-Configuration is quick and easy, and basic service is free.
+CloudCasa is a SaaS data protection, recovery and migration solution for Kubernetes.
+Configuration is quick and easy, and the basic service is free.

+CloudCasa provides two types of backup services for Kubernetes:
+* **CloudCasa for Velero** provides centralized management and monitoring, guided recovery, and commercial support for existing Velero backup installations.
+* **CloudCasa Pro** provides centralized backup services for large, complex, multi-cluster, multi-cloud, and hybrid cloud environments.
+It includes multi-cloud account integration, managed backup storage, and advanced cross-cloud recovery.

+Whether you are managing existing Velero installations or using the advanced Pro features, with CloudCasa you don’t need to be a storage or data protection expert to back up and restore your Kubernetes clusters.

 This Helm chart installs and configures the CloudCasa agent on a Kubernetes cluster.
 See the CloudCasa [Getting Started Guide](https://cloudcasa.io/get-started) for more information.